Leslie Hendrix

 Leslie Hendrix is an American actress.
 She is best known for playing the role of medical examiner Elizabeth Rodgers on four Law & Order series (Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent and Law & Order: Trial by Jury).
 She also played Judge Hannah Lampert on the soap opera All My Children.
 In the third season of Gotham she plays Kathryn Monroe, the mysterious leader of the Court of Owls.

+Stage

+Hendrix's Broadway debut came in A Streetcar Named Desire (1992).
+She was the understudy for the Blanche DuBois role when star Jessica Lange became sick after the first act of a performance.
+Hendrix had 11 minutes to have makeup applied and don the costume and wig.
+Her other Broadway credits include Indiscretions (1995), The Music Man (2000), Hollywood Arms (2002), and Airline Highway (2015).